Back to blog

 Share

 In general, proxies are intermediaries between a user and a web server.
 As you may know, there are various types of proxies used for different purposes.
-In this article, we’ll explain the differences between the forward vs reverse proxy servers.
+In this article, we’ll explain the differences between forward a proxy server vs a reverse proxy server.

 First, let’s make sure that we’re on the same page by understanding what a forward and reverse proxy is.